 - Employees should be aware of the impact on their death in service and ill-health retirement benefits if they are no longer making payments towards their pension.
 If an employee were to pass away or retire due to ill health whilst not in the scheme, a lower level of benefits would be payable.
-This is outlined in our briefing document [[Death-in-pensionable-membership-April-2020.pdf]] and further information is available on the NHS Pensions website.
+This is outlined in our briefing document and further information is available on the NHS Pensions website.
 Individuals may wish to consider setting up alternative cover away from the NHS Pension Scheme.

 Any response to a request for additional salary should be considered as part of a formal process that has been approved by the board of directors and overseen by the remuneration committee.